 Unless you’re one of the handful of people who are close to me, you would have no idea that my life is run on impulse and middle-of-the-night needs to learn/try something new.
 Combine that with my tendency to hyper-focus on a task1, and the near impossible amount of bees in my bonnet, and you end up with a pretty healthy collection of half-finished or in-progress pieces strewn all over the house2.

-While looking for a piece of felt one fine Saturday afternoon, I came across some water-miscible oils stashed in my paint cabinet and realised that I needed to finally figure them out and paint a saintly portrait of Panda Scott RIGHT THE FUCK NOW.
+While looking for a piece of felt one fine Saturday afternoon, I came across some water-miscible oils stashed in my paint cabinet and realised that I needed to finally figure them out and paint a saintly portrait of the Panda Man RIGHT THE FUCK NOW.
 And so, I did.

 I still have no idea what I’m doing, but I really enjoyed working with these oils.
 The only real downside is how long it takes for them to dry between each session.
 Talk about an exercise in patience.
 Now I understand why artists have so many pieces going all at once.
 This is good, though.
 I need long term projects so I don’t burn myself out too quickly on everything else.